salesforce/lwc-rfcs/text/0000-context-service.md

 # Other Alternatives

 * The two new APIs can be imported from `@lwc/context` or `@lwc/wire-service` rather than `lwc` directly.
-This might help to eventually allow others to use this contexts with vanilla web components.
-It will also make it easier for us to restrict who has access to these APIs in platform.
+This might help to eventually allow others to use contexts with vanilla web components.
+It will also make it easier for Lightning Platform to restrict who has access to these APIs in platform.
-* Make the new APIs a lot more generic, instead of context specific, where you might want to use them to provide contextual wiring per adapters.
+* Make the new APIs a lot more generic, instead of context specific, where you might want to use them to provide contextual wiring per adapter.
 The fear here is that we will give them a very powerful experimental API.

 # Adoption strategy